Our goodwill ambassadors

-Find out more about each of our fantastic ambassadors below.
+Find out more about each of our fantastic goodwill ambassadors below.

-Liam became an ambassador for Mencap in 2019, and is passionate about ensuring people with a learning disability are supported to achieve their dreams.
+Liam is passionate about ensuring people with a learning disability are supported to achieve their dreams.

 Find Liam on Twitter: @BairstowLiam

-Jane was awarded an MBE for this work in 2018.
-She is also a trustee of the Seashell Trust for disabled children.
+She was awarded an MBE for this work in 2018.

 Find Jane on Twitter: @janeraca